1953 Manitoba general election

 The 1953 Manitoba general election was held on June 8, 1953 to elect Members of the Legislative Assembly of the Province of Manitoba, Canada.
 The election produced a majority government for the Liberal-Progressive party led by Douglas Campbell.
-His party won thirty-two of fifty-seven seats although with but 39 percent of the vote overall.
+His party won thirty-two of fifty-seven seats although with but 39 per cent of the vote overall.
 To date this is the last election in which the Liberal Party won a majority of seats in Manitoba.

 This was the first election held in Manitoba after the breakup of a ten-year coalition government led by the Liberal-Progressives and Progressive Conservatives.
 The coalition, which began in 1940, was ended in 1950 when the Progressive Conservatives crossed to the opposition side.

 Prior to the 1949 election, Winnipeg's single at-large 10-member district was broken up into three four-member districts.
 The new districts, named Winnipeg Centre, Winnipeg North and Winnipeg South, elected four members each, through STV.

 St. Boniface elected two members through STV.

 (The 1953 election was to be the last provincial election in Manitoba to have multi-member districts and election by STV.
 After that election all Manitoba MLAs were elected through First-past-the-post voting in single-member districts.)

 Each of the other districts elected one MLA using Instant-Runoff Voting.
 This was to be the last provincial election in Manitoba to use Instant-Runoff Voting in these districts.

-The result of the election was a convincing victory for the Liberal-Progressive government of Premier Douglas Campbell, which won thirty-two of fifty-seven seats although with but 39 percent of the vote overall.
+The result of the election was a convincing victory for the Liberal-Progressive government of Premier Douglas Campbell, which won thirty-two of fifty-seven seats although with but 39 per cent of the vote overall.